 Cascades East has built an amazing community of support for its residents, and I feel lucky to have been a part of that community for the last three years.
 I would recommend this program to anyone interested in rural, full-spectrum family medicine who is also hoping to learn from and among a great group of people.

 OHSU's Campus for Rural Health

 Klamath Falls represents one of OHSU's commitments to rural healthcare.
-With greater than 60% of our graduates practicing in communities with populations of 10,000 or less, we are proud of our graduate outcomes and the impact on the health of rural communities across Oregon and beyond.
+With 80% of our graduates entering practice into rural communities, we are proud of our graduate outcomes and the impact on the health of rural communities across Oregon and beyond.
 We serve as the Academic Headquarters for the Campus for Rural Health and rural experiences for OHSU's health professional schools.
 Through the Rural Campus students rotate and cooperate inter-professionally in our rural environment, thus exposing them to the vibrant scope of practice and community available only to those who wish to practice off the beaten trail.